sknudsen/vis2021cph/index-new.md

 feature_row_inviso:
   - image_path: /assets/images/sponsors/inviso-by-devoteam_logo_rgb.png
     alt: "Supporter logo: Inviso by Devoteam"
-    title: ""
+    title: "Supporters"
     excerpt: 'vis21cph is made possible by our supporters.
-Our generous supporters help to fund our catered event and keynote presentation.'
+Our generous supporters help to fund our catered event and keynote presentation.
+We close our calls for sponsors soon.'
 ---
 The IT University of Copenhagen organizes an [IEEE VIS](http://ieeevis.org/) 2021 [satellite event](http://ieeevis.org/year/2021/info/call-participation/satellite) in Copenhagen, Denmark, Oct.
 24-29 (week 43).